 - Employee benefit provided by a bargaining agreement - Ward of the state - War orphans - Student called to military duty for any branch of the U.S. military

 PART 2.
 ACCOUNTABILITY/REPORTING

 The colleges will maintain records on waivers and refunds.
 Refunds due to college error shall be reported annually.
+The Legislative Auditor may audit these records.

 Tuition Disclosure Information